dakuang/hiernmf2-vis/README.md

 2. Run `python workflow.py test.txt 20` to generate 20 leaf clusters/topics.
 Adjust the number of clusters/topics according to your needs.

 ## Example
-Below is a visualization of 20 leaf topics generated on ~30,000 image captions from the [Yelp Challenge dataset](https://www.yelp.com/dataset/challenge).
+Below is a visualization of 20 leaf topics generated on ~30,000 image captions from the [Yelp Challenge dataset](https://www.yelp.com/dataset/challenge), which finished in a few seconds on a commodity PC laptop.

 ![](https://dakuang.github.io/images/hiernmf2-vis-example.png)